pengzhisun/cis_crdanalytics/core/markdown/Instructions.md

-Customer Review Data Analytics Solution.
+Customer Review Data Analytics Tutorial.

 Analyze and monitor customer review on productions based on review data published on e-commerce websites.